A. A. K. Niazi: World War II and Burma campaigns

 On 11 June 1942, Lt.
 Niazi was stationed in the Kekrim Hills located in regions of Assam-Manipur to participate in the Burma front.
 That spring, he was part of the 14th Army of the British Indian Army commanded by General William Slim.

-During this period, the 14th Army had halted the offense against the Imperial Japanese Army at the Battle of Imphal and elsewhere in bitterly fought battles along the Burma front.
-His valor of actions were commendable and General Slim described his gallantry in a lengthy report to General Headquarters, India, about his judgment of the best course of action.
+During this period, the 14th Army had halted the offensive against the Imperial Japanese Army at the Battle of Imphal and elsewhere in bitterly fought battles along the Burma front.
+General Slim described his gallantry in a lengthy report to General Headquarters, India, about his judgment of the best course of action.
 They agreed on Niazi's skill in completely surprising the enemy, his leadership, coolness under fire, and his ability to change tactics, create diversions, extricate his wounded men.
 At the Burma front in 1944, Lt.
-Niazi impressed his superior officers when he commanded a platoon that initiated an offence against the Imperial Japanese Army at the Bauthi-Daung tunnels.
+Niazi impressed his superior officers when he commanded a platoon that initiated an offensive against the Imperial Japanese Army at the Bauthi-Daung tunnels.

 Lt.
-Niazi's gallantry had impressed his British commanders in the GHQ India and they wanted to award him the Distinguished Service Order, but his rank was not high enough for such a decoration.
+Niazi's gallantry had impressed his British commanders at GHQ India and they wanted to award him the Distinguished Service Order, but his rank was not high enough for such a decoration.
 During the campaign, Brigadier D.F.W.
 Warren, commander of the 161st Indian Infantry Brigade of the British Army, gave Niazi the soubriquet "Tiger" for his part in a ferocious fight with the Japanese.
-After the conflict, the British Government decorated Lt.
+After the conflict, the British government decorated Lt.
 Niazi with the Military Cross for leadership, judgement, quick thinking and calmness under pressure in action along the border with Burma.

-On 15 December 1944, Lord Wavell, Viceroy of India, flew to Imphal and knighted General Slim and his corps commanders Stopford, Scoones, and Christison in the presence of Lord Mountbatten.
-Only two British Indian Army officers were chosen to be decorated at that ceremony— one was Lt.
-Niazi and the other was Major Sam Manekshaw of the Frontier Force Regiment.